okx/go-wallet-sdk/coins/avax/README.md

-# @okxweb3/coin-aptos
+# @okxweb3/coin-avax
-Aptos SDK is used to interact with the Aptos blockchain, it contains various functions can be used to web3 wallet.
+Avax SDK is used to interact with the Aptos blockchain, it contains various functions can be used to web3 wallet.

 ## Installation